typst/typst/docs/src/reference/types.md

 Returns a modified selector that will only match elements that occur before the first match of the selector argument.

-- location: selector (positional, required)
+- target: selector (positional, required)
-  The selector ued to find the last element.
+  The selector used to find the last element.
 - inclusive: boolean (named)
   Whether the `target` element itself should match or not.
 This is only relevant if both selectors match the same type of element.